owncloud-archive/documentation/admin_manual/enterprise/classification_and_policy_enforcement.rst

 Setting Up Policies Without Automated Classification Based on Document Metadata
 -------------------------------------------------------------------------------

-All policies can also be enforced when using `Manual Classification <manual-classification>`_ or `Automated Classification based on File or User Properties <Automated Classification based on File or User Properties>`_.
+All policies can also be enforced when using :ref:`Manual Classification <manual-classification_label>` or :ref:`Automated Classification Based on File or User Properties <automated-classification-based-on-file-or-user-properties_label>`.
 For this, specify the tag that determines the files that the policy should apply to and leave the fields for *Property XPath* and *Property Value* empty.
 Then choose the desired policy and hit *Save*.